DX39/frp-Android/README_en.md

 ### Compiling via Android Studio

 1. Create an APK signing key configuration file named ```keystore.properties``` at the root directory of the project, referencing the existing ```keystore.example.properties``` file at the same level.
+2. Refer to the [script instructions](./scripts/README.md) to run the `update_frp_binaries` script to obtain the latest frp kernel files, or manually download and place them in the appropriate directories.
-2. Compile and package using Android Studio.
+3. Compile and package using Android Studio.

 ## FAQs
 ### Where does the frp kernel (libfrpc.so) of the project come from?